metta-systems/libsss/doc/spec.md

 ### 5.2 Starting new stream.

 New stream is started by posting STREAM frame with INIT flag set.
 This is essentially all that's needed for starting a stream.
 When starting a new stream `INIT` bit must be set.
 When this bit is set, parent stream LSID is transferred in STREAM frame, providing hereditary structure to streams.
-Since LSID 0 is always open on a channel, first created streams would specify it as the parent.
+Since LSID 0 is always open on a channel, first created streams specify it as the parent.

 **@todo**